Illustration of men with varying leg sizes.

 It’s time to get a little bit technical.
 Bear with me.
 The more sets and reps we do with a particular muscle, the more that muscle will grow (meta-analysis).
 A higher training volume means more muscle growth, at least up to a point.
 It seems like around 4–8 sets per muscle group per workout is enough to maximally stimulate muscle growth, and going higher than that doesn’t necessarily yield any extra growth.

 The next thing to consider is our training frequency.
 Our muscles grow best if we stimulate them at least 2–3 times per week.
-So, to build muscle as fast as possible, we want to do 3–8 sets per muscle per workout, and to train those muscles 2–3 times per week, giving us a total of 6–24 sets per week per muscle.
+So, to build muscle as fast as possible, we want to do 3–8 sets per muscle per workout and train those muscles 2–3 times per week, giving us a total of 10–20 sets per week per muscle.
 (It’s possible to benefit from training our muscles as many as five times per week, but that doesn’t seem to offer any extra advantage.)

 Illustration of two men with different upper and lower body proportions

 However, there are a lot of muscles in our bodies, ranging from the big muscles like our quads, glutes, shoulders, chests, and lats, all the way to our smaller muscles, like those in our necks and forearms.
-And so, training all of our muscles with a high enough volume can take quite a lot of time and energy.
+And so training all of our muscles with a high enough volume can take quite a lot of time and energy.
 If we’re only lifting weights a few times per week, we might not have enough time to maximize muscle growth in all of our muscles at once.
 Furthermore, our ability to recover is finite.
 If our lifting volume is too high in too many different areas, we can start to accumulate fatigue instead of muscle growth.

 Plus, some lifts are harder to recover from than others.
 A squat is quite taxing on our central nervous system, a bicep curl is not.
 If our workouts have one fewer set of squats, that might leave room for three more sets of curls.
 If we look at the deadlift, that ratio gets even more extreme, where a few sets of deadlifts can be more fatiguing than entire upper-body workouts.
 Now, that isn’t to say that squats and deadlifts are bad—they’re two of the best lifts for building muscle—just that they come with an opportunity cost to consider.
-Since we can only lift so much, only recover from so much, the price of bigger legs is a smaller upper body, and vice versa.
+Since we can only lift and only recover from so much, the price of bigger legs is a smaller upper body, and vice versa.

 For example, someone who wants to prioritize leg growth might start their workouts with a few sets of low-bar back squats, investing a ton of energy into bulking up their quads and glutes.
-But someone who wants to prioritize building broader shoulders might start their workouts with some overhead presses and chin-ups, and then do some lighter front squats afterwards.
-The squatting volume is the same in both cases, but we’d expect the first guy to build bigger legs, the second guy to build a bigger upper body.
+But someone who wants to prioritize building broader shoulders might start their workouts with some overhead presses and chin-ups and then do some lighter front squats afterwards.
+The squatting volume is the same in both cases, but we’d expect the first guy to build bigger legs and the second guy to build a bigger upper body.

 Illustration of a skinny guy building muscle and becoming muscular (before/after).

 I know this might seem like splitting hairs, but if you gain thirty pounds while following one program, you might wind up with a totally different physique than if you gained thirty pounds following another program.
 If you care about the size, strength, and aesthetics of your physique, that might be something you want to take into consideration when arranging your workouts.
-And different programs make these judgement calls differently.
+And different programs make these judgment calls differently.

 The more time and energy we invest in specific muscle groups, the bigger and stronger they’ll grow.
 If there’s a lift you’re trying to improve at, best to put it first in your workout.
 If there’s a muscle group you’re eager to grow, better to put it front and centre and do more total sets for it.